Cowbell Protocol

 Getting into heel position

-We'll start by teaching our dog how to get into “heel position” at your side I will assume that the dog is on your left for these explanations - use your right hand and do everything as in a mirror image if you want him on your right.
+We'll start by teaching our dog how to get into “heel position” at your side.
+I will assume that the dog is on your left for these explanations - use your right hand and do everything as in a mirror image if you want him on your right side.

 1. Start with your dog in front of you.
 Hold a treat in your left hand.